-Before his birth in 1170, Dominic de Guzman’s mother had a dream in which she saw a dog with a burning torch in its mouth racing around the globe.
-Since the founding of the Order of Preachers (Dominicans) in 1216, women and men aglow with compassion, a burning desire to search for truth, and alight with a love of God have willingly vowed to follow in the footsteps of St. Dominic, who set the world afire through preaching and reaching out to people in need.
-Over many centuries, St. Dominic's followers have fanned his passion to bring life and love to the world into flame.
+Origins of the Dominican Order: Since the founding of the Order of Preachers (Dominicans) in 1216, women and men have lived their lives with compassion, a burning desire to search for truth, and a vow to follow in the footsteps of St. Dominic, who set the world afire through preaching and reaching out to people in need.

-While the Sisters never forgot the founding mission of Mother Mary Ann, they responded to the sign of the times by coming out of cloister.
-As the new century began, requests for teachers arrived from Illinois, and Blauvelt Sisters answered the call.
-It wasn’t long before schools in the Bronx, Yonkers, Manhattan and many counties along the Hudson River, as well as in Rhode Island, Florida, and New Jersey, were staffed by the our sisters.
-The Sisters taught in elementary schools, high schools, and colleges; some also ministered to cancer patients, taught the blind, and served as house mothers for orphans in what is now St. Dominic’s Home.
+Expansion and Change: While the Sisters of Saint Dominic never forgot the founding mission of Mother Mary Ann, they responded to the sign of the times by coming out of cloister.
+As the new century began, requests for teachers arrived from Illinois, and the Sisters of Saint Dominic answered the call.
+It wasn’t long before schools in the New York, Rhode Island, Florida, and New Jersey, were staffed by our sisters.
+The Sisters of Saint Dominic have taught in elementary schools, high schools, and colleges; some have also ministered to cancer patients, taught the blind, as well as served as house mothers for orphans in what is now St. Dominic’s Family Services.